31 genera

 Flowers: June-August

-Distribution: Occurring in the lowlands west of the Cascades crest in Washington; British Columbia south to California; Kansas.
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California, also occurring in Kansas.

 Habitat: Waste ground.